zrakhimov/100-days-of-review/README.md

 # :29: Days Of Review

-Repository contains review of forgotten stuff
+Repository contains detailed descriptions for each topic

 ## Table of Contents